bgachara/bgachara.github.io/posts/databases.md

 *Making a data structure thread-safe is notoriously difficult in practice*

-> OPERATOR EXECUTION
+## OPERATOR EXECUTION

 ## Sorting and Aggregation Algorithms

 - Query Plan
+  - Operators are arranged in a tree.
+  - Data flows from the leaves of the tree up towards the root.
+  - The output of the root node is the result of the query.
 - Disk-oriented DBMS.
+  - A disk-oriented DBMS cannot assume that query results fit in memory, just like it assumes a table cannot fit in memory.
-- Still need the buffer pool.
+  - Use the buffer pool to implement algorithms that need to spill to disk.
+  - We are also going to prefer algorithms that maximize the amount of sequential I/O.
+- Queries may request that tuples are sorted in a specific way (ORDER BY), and even when a query does not specify an order, we may still want to sort to do other things.
+  - i.e Aggregations(GROUP BY), Duplicate elimination (DISTINCT)
-- if fits in memory, quicksort
+- If data fits in memory, then we can use a standard sorting algorithm like Quicksort.

 - Include:
   - Top N Heap Sort
-    - if a query contains an order by with a limit, DBMS only needs to scan data once to find top-N els.
+    - If a query contains an ORDER BY with a LIMIT, DBMS only needs to scan data once to find top-N elements.
-    - scan data once and maintain an in-memory sorted priority queue.
+    - If the top-N elements fit in memory, scan data once and maintain an in-memory sorted priority queue.

   - External Merge Sort
     - Divide and conquer algo that splits data into separate runs, sorts them individually and then combines then into longer sorted runs.
     - Sorting
-      - sort chunks of data that fit in memory and then write back the sorted chunks to a file on disk.
+      - Sort chunks of data that fit in memory and then write back the sorted chunks to a file on disk.
     - Merging
-      - combine sorted runs into larger chunks.
+      - Combine sorted runs into larger chunks.
-    - a run is a list of key(attr to compare)/value(tuple(early mat), record ID) pairs.
+    - A run is a list of Key(attr to compare to compute the sort order)/Value(Tuple(early materialization), Record ID(late materialization)) pairs.
     - 2-way external merge sort.
+      - Pass #0
+        - Read one page of the table into memory, sort page into a "run" and write it back to disk.
+        - Repeat until the whole table has been sorted into runs.
+      - Pass #1,2,3
+        - Recursively merge pairs of runs into runs twice as long.
+        - Need at least 3 buffer pages(2 for input, 1 for output)
+      - Can be improved by increasing number of pages and also increasing number of K-way merges.
+      - Double buffering
+        - Prefetch the next run in the background and store it in a second buffer while the system is processing the current run, overlapping CPU and I/O operations.
+      - Comparison optimizations
+        - Code Specialization
+          - Instead of providing a comparison funtion as pointer to sorting algorithm, create a hardcoded versions of sort that is specific to a key type.
+        - Suffix truncation
+          - First compare a binary prefix of long VARCHAR keys instead of slower string comparison, fallback to slower version if prefixes are equal.

   - B+tree to sort
-    - clustered b+ tree.
+    - If the table has a B+ tree index on the sort attribute, oen can use that to accerelate sorting.
+    - Retrieve tuples in desired sort order by simply traversing the leaf pages of the tree.
+    - Clustered B+ tree
+      - Traverse to the left-most leaf page and then retrieve tuples from all leaf pages.
+      - This is always better than external sorting because there is no computational cost and all disk access is sequential.
+    - Unclustered B+ Tree
+      - Chase each pointer to the page that contains the data.
+      - This is almost always a bad idea, in general, one I/O per data record.

   - Aggregations
-    - collapse values for a single attribute from multiple tuples into a single scalar value.
+    - Collapse values for a single attribute from multiple tuples into a single scalar value.
     - DBMS needs to quickly find tuples with the same distinguishing attributes for grouping.
     - Implementations:
       - Sorting
-        - partition.
-        - rehashing
       - Hashing
+        - Populate an ephemeral hash table as the DBMS scans the table, for each record, check whether there is already an entry in the hash table.
+        - Partition.
+          - Divide tuples int buckets based on hash key, write them out to disk when they get full.
+        - Rehashing.
+          - Build in-memory hash table for each partition and compute the aggregation.

 ## Join Algorithms